cs2113-s23/cs2113-s23.github.io/j-units/J5-Threads.md

 this code will force the `main` thread (where we started `t`) to wait for five seconds, potentially allowing the `run()` method of `t` to finish.
 You can also call `join()` without any argument to force the wait until `t` finishes completely.

 Note that the `join()` must be called inside a try-catch block; this is known as a checked exception because the method was declared (in the library) as possibly raising an exception; the developer is forced to write code to handle this case (even if, as on the worksheet, the exception never occurs).
 If something interrupts the thread, catching the exception allows you to handle it elegantly.
-We will talk about exceptions in the next module.

 ## The `isAlive()` method